John Tonkin: Ascot by-election

 On 8 October 1971, Speaker Merv Toms collapsed on the floor of parliament and later died, necessitating a by-election in the seat of Ascot.
-Labor had lost its majority pending the by-election and Coalition supporters were calling for a snap election, believing that the Coalition would win.
+Labor had lost its majority pending the by-election and Coalition supporters were calling for a snap election, believing the Coalition would win.
 Deputy Liberal leader Charles Court told Tonkin that he would not bring a motion of no confidence against the government while they were down one member, but Country Party leader Crawford Nalder gave no such guarantee.
 Deciding that he should not risk being defeated in a motion of no confidence, Tonkin had Governor Kendrew prorogue parliament, which meant there would be no sittings until after the by-election.
 As the party that won would be the government after the election, both sides campaigned hard.
 Court was unusually vigorous, even going doorknocking in Belmont.
 The Labor candidate Mal Bryce ended up winning the by-election against Liberal candidate Fred Chaney.

 Dispute with Hanwright

 Tonkin initially had a good relationship with Hancock and Wright, with Tonkin going on a tour of their company Hanwright's mines in the Pilbara guided by Hancock and his cousin Valston Hancock.
 Tonkin wanted to make it easier for Hanwright to develop McCamey's Monster, an iron ore deposit.
 However, officials at the mines department were opposed, and Tonkin eventually agreed with them.
 With the support of the opposition, the Tonkin government took away Hanwright's occupancy rights to temporary mining leases which had expired, leaving only a few leases with Hanwright.
-The company challenged this decision in the Supreme Court of Western Australia, but the Tonkin government passed an amendment to the mining act, changing the relevant law to ensure that Hanwright would lose.
+The company challenged this decision in the Supreme Court of Western Australia, but the Tonkin government passed an amendment to the mining act, changing the relevant law to ensure Hanwright would lose.
 This move was widely supported, including by the opposition and by the media, and has been compared to the 2021 case Mineralogy v Western Australia, where mining businessman Clive Palmer unsuccessfully sued the state government in the High Court for passing legislation to prevent Palmer from suing in the Supreme Court for up to $30 billion in lost revenue.